Nicholas Sarkozy did not walk out of the G20 summit.

 See, part and parcel of this is the press reporting.

-He's gonna have problems.
+He's going to have problems.

 Sarkozy may walk out.

-Merkel's put the gabosh on Brown.
+Merkel's put the kabosh on Brown.

 Oh, he's heading into a hornet's nose over there.

-This is gonna it could be a disaster.
+It could be a disaster.

 The press teed him up, and now he's giving his closing remarks.

-He overcame the pundits, he overcame the commentators.
+He overcame the commentators.

-And now, after two careful days of careful negotiation, after weeks of preparation, weeks, he sneaks that in there.
+And now, after two careful days of careful negotiation, after weeks of preparation, weeks, he sneaks that in there, we've agreed on a series of unprecedented steps.

 There's nothing that hasn't been done before, folks, to restore growth and prevent a crisis like this from happening again.

-Want to bet.
+Want to bet?

-How many times in the 90s did Clinton say we fixed the business cycle problem?
+How many times in the 90s did Clinton say, we fixed the business cycle problem?

-A lot of times.
+A lot of times, they haven't fixed anything.

-Uh the uh Obama pledged to do everything he could to help the world economy revive by spending our money around the rest of the world.
+Obama pledged to do everything he could to help the world economy revive by spending our money around the rest of the world.

-Uh the the fastest way to revive the world economy is to revive ours.
+The fastest way to revive the world economy is to revive ours.

 Unfortunately, that's not what's happening.